Thomas Eugene Creech: Prison murder and new sentence

 As a result of the 1976 Supreme Court ruling Gregg v.
 Georgia (which led to changes in death penalty sentencing), one of Creech's attorneys, Bruce Robinson, sought to have his client's death sentence commuted to life imprisonment, citing that his sentence violated the state's then-illegitimate death penalty statute.
 Robinson's strategy proved to be a success as Creech's sentence was later commuted to life imprisonment.
 Robinson additionally petitioned for Creech to be freed altogether but was unsuccessful.

 Creech was housed at the Idaho State Correctional Institution, east of Kuna.
 He worked as a janitor in the prison despite the protests of two prosecutors, who warned the wardens that he still posed a threat, even to other inmates.
 Their fears were realized on May 13, 1981, when 23-year-old David Dale Jensen, a car thief who had previous altercations with Creech, was murdered by Creech, with a sock stuffed with batteries.
 There are two theories over the murder, which Creech has himself changed at different points in time.
 The first theory was that Jensen attempted to attack Creech using the sock of batteries.
-The second theory, which Creech claimed at his 1980s sentencing hearing, involved different inmates offering to pay Creech for killing Jensen since he was not well liked at the prison; in that scenario, Creech, through an intermediary gave Jensen weapons to attack Creech to justify killing Jensen, essentially setting up Jensen to be killed.
+The second theory, which Creech claimed at his 1980s sentencing hearing, involved different inmates offering to pay Creech for killing Jensen since he was not well liked at the prison; in that scenario, Creech, through an intermediary, gave Jensen weapons to attack Creech to justify killing Jensen, essentially setting up Jensen to be killed.
 Regardless of the pretext to the murder, Creech managed to take hold of the sock and started beating Jensen with it, repeatedly bashing and kicking his head, causing Jensen's death.
 Jensen, who was a car thief, was disabled, which impaired his ability to adequately protect himself in prison.
-Charged with first-degree murder, he changed his plea to guilty and was sentenced to death.
+Charged with first-degree murder, Creech changed his plea to guilty and was sentenced to death.
 The sentencing judge acknowledged that Creech "did not instigate the fight with the victim, but the victim, without provocation, attacked him.
 [Creech] was initially justified in protecting himself," when balancing the aggravating and mitigating factors however the judge also identified five aggravating factors and stated that "the murder, once commenced, appears to have been an intentional, calculated act," with "the victim, once the attack commenced, was under the complete domination and control of the defendant", concluding that the murder and the "violent actions Creech" took "went well beyond self-defense."
 He asked the victim's father for forgiveness and stated his wish to be executed as he did not want to die in solitary confinement; however, Creech has since changed his mind having appealed his sentence for Jensen's murder for over 40 years.